Your Name:

 All symbols in this assignment must have the following form: AZX

-2. Fill in the blanks in the following table (all atoms have a charge of zero):
+2. Fill in the blanks in the following table:

 Name Symbol Z